 The Open Web Application Security Project (OWASP) was founded in 2001 to persuade business executives and corporate boards of the need for effective vulnerability management.
 A disciplined approach, including security vendors and community feedback, has resulted in the OWASP Top 10—a list of the most prevalent and critical application vulnerabilities.

-A growing threat that OWASP is monitoring is the pervasiveness of open source software.
-Although open-source software significantly speeds development, it also changes risk management because controls that are common in custom software developed in house, such as static code analysis (SCA), are not possible with open source software.
+XSS and Injection have been in every OWASP Top 10 list since its inception, but a new era of application security is marked by the growing threat to software supply chains, the pervasiveness of open source software, and the operational complexity of managing security and access for both legacy and modern apps.
+Software updates, critical data, and CI/CD pipeline integrity can all be compromised.
+Although open-source software significantly speeds development, it also changes risk management because controls that are common in custom software developed in house, such as static code analysis (SCA), are not always possible or practical with third-party software.

-Virtual patching and dynamic application security testing (DAST) are also as important as ever, but organizations need a paradigm shift in the way application security is implemented.
-Instead of constructing a security policy after an application is launched, vetting out false positives to stabilize the policy, application security needs to shift left and be intrinsically integrated into the application development lifecycle, regardless of architecture, cloud, or framework.
+Risk is shifting due to the way applications are built and deployed.
+Therefore, security needs to shift to stay ahead of the curve of application vulnerabilities.
+Visibility and consistency are as important as ever, but organizations need a paradigm shift in the way application security is implemented.
+Instead of constructing a security policy after an application is launched, vetting out false positives to stabilize and tune the policy, and then monitoring for newly released vulnerabilities that may put the app at risk, application security needs to be intrinsically integrated into the application development lifecycle, regardless of architecture, cloud, or framework.